tousborne/pex/README.md

 ideal.
 However, the CPU is such a bottleneck that having a single tunable parameter of the number of images to concurrently process did not result in any noticable performance changes as the network and memory usage were insignificant compared to CPU usage.
-If 1-2 orders of magnitude more CPUs were thrown at the problem, then the above optimization would begin to make sense.
+If 1-2 orders of magnitude more CPUs were thrown at the problem relative to the available memory and network resources, then the above optimization would begin to make sense.

 Possible optimizations include:
 * Parsing an evenly divided subset of every image (such as every 10th pixel), then running a